 Former National Biology Teacher of the Year Jim David is the inspiration for and co-author of this lively novel loosely based on his 27-year career as a secondary math/science teacher and supervisor in Flagstaff.

 Just a Teacher was co-written by Jim David (founder of Flagstaff’s Frances Short Pond and Willow Bend Environmental Education Center) with prize-winning writer and educator Michael Fillerup.

-Just a Teacher is now available on Amazon as a paperback and an ebook; at Bright Side Bookshop in Flagstaff (buying local is a great way to support your community!); and directly from Soulstice Publishing.
-(304 pages, paperback, $14.95; ebook $9.99)
+Just a Teacher is available at Bright Side Bookshop in Flagstaff (buying local is a great way to support your community!); and directly from Soulstice Publishing.
+You can also buy it from the independent bookstore in your town, on Bookshop.org, and at Amazon as a paperback and an ebook; (304 pages, paperback, $14.95; ebook $9.99)

 Just a Teacher follows the life and career of fictional teacher Todd Hunter.
 Brand new to the classroom in 1969, Hunter decides to throw out the textbook and take his bored and restive junior-high biology students outside for a hands-on science lesson.
 In the years that follow, the “Pond Project” will spark a passion for learning among the thousands of children who take Hunter’s class.
 Readers are invited to walk in the shoes of this public-school teacher, not just for a day or a week but over the course of his career.

 “This story is a far cry from your typical ‘teacher inspires downtrodden students’ hero story.
 Part mystery, part romance, ‘Just a Teacher‘ takes the reader on a rollercoaster ride through the life and career of a public school teacher.
 Sometimes it’s a rocky journey… but that’s just like real life for every teacher I know.”–Jim David